Skip to content

 Overview

-The Select field renders a searchable dropdown input and returns the selected option value as a string.
-Use it for layout choices, style presets, position settings, post selections, or any option where the user needs to pick one item from a defined list.
+The Select field renders a searchable dropdown and returns the selected option’s key as a string.
+Use it for layout choices, style presets, position settings, sidebar positions, or any option where the user picks one item from a defined list.

 Field Registration